mrrogercampbell/intro-to-react-lesson-plan/README.md

 # Lesson Outline:

 ## Thinking in React
-This section introduces students to the basic principals of React and how to conceptualize utilizing it while designing and building applications.
-A key point to touch on here is encapsulation.
+Lesson intro.
+Talk students through the high-level overview of the principals of React and how to conceptualize utilizing it while designing and building applications.
+- Key Takeaways:
+	- How React allows you to modularize `Encapsulation`
+	- Reexplaining the concept `Separation of Concerns` and how it is redesigned within React

 ### What is a framework?
-Brief overview explaining:
+Section intro which allows the instructor to explain/review the concept of a framework.
+- Key Takeaways:
 	- The difference between a `framework` and a `library`
 	- The fact that React is commonly misconceived as a `framework` when in fact it is a JavaScript `library`
 ### DOM Manipulation in Vanilla JavaScript
-- Quick review on DOM manipulation
-- Talk about the complication you encounter when using DOM manipulation in vanilla JavaScript when dealing with an enterprise-size application
+A quick review on `DOM manipulation` which will explain the complication you encounter when using DOM manipulation in vanilla JavaScript when dealing with an enterprise-size application

 ### Vanilla JS DOM Manipulation Review - Cold Call || Breakout Groups
 -  Starter code is provided within lesson repo